 If you're planning a trip to Glasgow, Airbnb is the best way to get an authentic experience of the city.
 With a wide range of accommodations available at all price points, Airbnb rentals are affordable and convenient.
 You can save money by staying with locals instead of hotels or hostels, and if you're traveling alone or in small groups, it can be easier than finding space for everyone in one place.

-We've rounded up some of our favorite Airbnb properties around town so that when it comes time for you to book your next vacation--or even just go out on the weekend--you know where to look first!
+We've rounded up some of our favourite Airbnb properties around town so that when it comes time for you to book your next vacation--or even just go out on the weekend--you know where to look first!

 The best part?
 You can rent an apartment or house from one of these great locations for as little as $20 per night.